 Businesses are growing more security-aware.
-More companies are paying attention to whether their employees use strong passwords and multifactor authentication (MFA) to ensure only authorized employees access their systems, applications, and data.
+For example, more companies are paying attention to whether their employees use strong passwords and multifactor authentication (MFA) to ensure only authorized employees access their systems, applications, and data.
 Zero Trust has also become a familiar concept.
 Businesses now trust no one, making every person or system trying to connect prove they are authorized users before getting access.

 So, when a managed services provider (MSP) or value-added reseller (VAR) technician asks to connect remotely, the client may not be open to the idea.
-Why should they trust your solutions and your team with continual access to device and network health?
+So why should they trust your solutions and your team with continual access to device and network health?

 Here are three things you can do to help you overcome RMM objections and reassure your clients that you make their security a priority.

 1Be Upfront About What RMM Allows You to See

 A client could confuse remote monitoring and management with employee monitoring software.
 Employee monitoring keeps track of what users are doing – their email activity, which websites they’re visiting, and which apps they’re using.
 Your clients may be under the impression that remote monitoring and management software allows your team to do the same thing.
 Furthermore, they may believe that it gives you a direct line to their data, i.e., financials, IP, or employee records.

 Explain that the RMM software is designed only to provide information related to device or system health and doesn’t watch a user’s every move.

 2Explain How RMM Enhances Security Rather Than Making Businesses More Vulnerable